wp-plugins/woocommerce-menu-bar-cart/readme.txt

 Includes translation elements & some changes to make installation more understandable.
 Set framework to allow users to keep their menu name.

 == Upgrade Notice ==

+= 1.1.2 =

+Plugin Doesn't Activate if WooCommerce is not active.

 = 1.1.1 =